José Luis Peydró

 Chapter abstract: This article provides a comprehensive analysis of systemic risk, as the primary ingredient to understand financial crises and as a main rationale for banking regulation, prudential supervision, and crisis management.
 The second section provides the framework within which the theoretical and empirical literature is interpreted in the subsequent parts and briefly discusses its relevance for economic policy.
 The third section gives an overview of theoretical models explaining systemic risks in banking markets (including payment systems).
 The fourth section surveys econometric tests and some other quantitative empirical assessments of the various facets of systemic risk, focusing particularly on bank contagion but also on joint crises — for example, as caused by systematic shocks or the unravelling of imbalances that have built up over time.
 The fifth section concludes.

 The Impact of Short-Term Interest Rates on Risk-Taking: Hard Evidence (with V. Ioannidou and S. Ongena) in Reinhart C. and Felton A. (eds.), The First Global Financial Crisis of the 21st Century, London: CEPR Press, 34-37, 2008.
+Read the chapter on VoxEU.

 Short Bio and Picture